MarzellT/MarzellOS/README.md

 [\(Other possible QEMU parameters)](https://manned.org/qemu-system-x86_64/129d1fa3)

 ## Todo
+- create mbr partition table in bootloader
-- debug read_floppy
+- debug int 13, ah=42
 - linker script (not required yet)
 - Bootloader
-  - check disk type (int 13, ah=15)
   - load into memory
       - use check for extensions
       - check if read was successful
-      - make this a function to be called
+      - make this a function to be called (maybe)
   - enable protected mode
   - prepare the runtime environment look into <https://wiki.osdev.org/Rolling_Your_Own_Bootloader>